 My love affair with scones started young.
 I can vividly remember my first “real” tea party and the spread of savory and sweet treats prepared to enjoy.
 I was struck by the variety, as well as the dainty sizes of many of the finger sandwiches and dessert tarts.
 Cute little pimiento cheese and cucumber sandwiches and tiny bite size pecan pie mini muffins as well as coffee cakes and doughnuts.
 In my world, it was a literal feast.
 Scones in many flavors were a given served with a variety of curds, preserves and cream to top them as you wished.
 Lemon scones pair beautifully with both tea and coffee.

 - This scone dough can be made one day in advance.
-Shape into a round and wrap in plastic wrap.
-Cut into wedges just before baking.
+Shape the dough into a round with even thickness and wrap it tightly in plastic wrap.
+Unwrap and cut into wedges just before baking.

-- You can cut the butter into the dry ingredients using a food processor using the pulse function.
-Once the it looks like cornmeal, add the liquid and pulse just until the dough comes together.
+- You can cut the butter into the dry ingredients with a food processor using the pulse function.
+Once it looks like cornmeal, add the liquid and pulse just until the dough comes together.

 - Making lemon scones means you want to taste the lemon, right?
-I recommend using 2 Tbsp of fresh zest but, feel free to add more, or less, should you desire.
+I recommend using 2 tablespoons of fresh zest but feel free to add more or less, should you desire.

 - Serve these scones with lemon or lime curd, blueberry or blackberry preserves, whipped cream or butter.

-Scones are much like our Southern biscuits and are sometimes made in rounds and other shapes.
-Other scones recipes you may enjoy:
+Scones much like our Southern biscuits are sometimes made into rounds, squares and other shapes.
+More homemade scones recipes you may also like to make:

 - Savory Scones with Goat Cheese and Chives from Simply Recipes